mitodl/salt-ops/docs/project_documents/OCW/howto_fullsiterepub.md

 The production run takes less time than the staging one because it's mostly just copying files that it had to work harder to generate in the staging step.

-### Step 3: Clear the Akamai cache
+### Step 3: Clear the Fastly cache

-Someone who has access to Akamai's support personnel contacts them and asks for the CDN's cache to be cleared, at which point the republished content is live.
+Someone who has administrator access to Fastly can clear the cache when the production publish is finished.
+Fastly's recommendation is to use the "mark as stale" option whenever possible.